-I prefer to do my listening with the lights down if possible, it’s more relaxing and music sounds better when you’re relaxed.
+The Uberlight Flex is for those of us that prefer to listen with the lights down, after all it’s more relaxing and music sounds better when you’re relaxed.
 As a vinyl lover there is a problem with low lighting however and that’s the need to find a specific track on a record if it’s not the first one, you need a lot of light to get the stylus above the breaks between tracks with sufficient precision.
 It’s possible to turn an overhead light on of course but the switch is rarely next to the turntable so a better option is to have a lamp specifically for this purpose.

 The Uberlight Flex was made as a task lamp for a variety of jobs but thanks to its size and features is well suited to the job of illuminating a spinning slab of vinyl.
 It uses LEDs that can be set at three levels of brightness, I found that the lowest level (pictured) works fine and isn’t so bright that you have to turn it off while listening, and it’s easy to scroll through the levels with a button on top.
 The other button selects between colour temperatures, again there are three shades to choose from ranging from bright white (6000k) to ‘Warm white’ (2700k) that’s similar to old skool filament bulbs.

 Warm white 2700k

 The Uberlight itself has a strong, flexible ‘gooseneck’ that allows you to position the lamp where it’s needed and there’s a clamp on the base so that it can be fixed to an equipment rack or piece of furniture.
 The gooseneck allows the head of the lamp to be twisted by up to 270 degrees but in the turntable application that shouldn’t be necessary.